John Paul Jackson: Prophecy

 In 1987, John Paul Jackson prophesied: “There’s going to be a fall of the stock market.
 There’s shaking, just as the Lord said, this spring....
 1988 will be a severe year for the stock market.”
-In actual fact, there was nothing that even remotely resembled a financial collapse in 1988.
+In fact, there was nothing that even remotely resembled a financial collapse in 1988.
 The market low was 1879.14, and the year closed at 2168.50, higher than it began."

 In 1990, Jackson was accused of giving multiple false prophecies in a widely distributed 233-page paper entitled "Documentation of the Aberrant Practices and Teachings of Kansas City Fellowship" by Rev. Ernie Gruen.
 Upon investigation, his pastor, Mike Bickle, determined Jackson's false prophecies were so bad he was transferred to Anaheim for a period of instruction.

 Preparing for the Perfect Storm

 Preparing for The Perfect Storm is a John Paul Jackson resource developed to assist with preparing for The Perfect Storm's five elements.
 It does so by referencing spiritual and practical material, while acting as a portal to news articles that support the prophecies that were first spoken in 2008.

 The prophecies pertaining to the Perfect Storm have been broken down categorically, as have the news aggregated articles.
 Periodically, a member of Streams Ministries, which was founded by John Paul Jackson, will write an article under the heading, Symptoms of the Storm, which is intended to bring a compilation of articles together as evidence of The Perfect Storm.

 He considered mediums and new age material an influence misaligned with scriptural truth.
 New age materials can create strongholds not of God, but the enemy in disguise preventing truth from being heard.
-God touched many lives as John Paul and his ministry team touched the lives of many new agers with God’s message.
+God touched many lives as John Paul and his ministry team touched the lives of many new agers with God's message.
 Accordingly, we are to seek God out, like a King who seeks out what is best for his kingdom in regards to answers in our dreams.